jamesCodes808/reading-notes/301/class-14.md

 One example is how YouTube had a team of almost entirely right-handed developers and noone really considered left-handed people.
 Because of this, the 5-10% of left-handed users ended up with videos being uploaded upside down.

+## Things I want to know more about

+- How I can affect or impact the diversity in tech

 >References
 >
 >[When Women Stopped Coding](https://www.npr.org/sections/money/2014/10/21/357629765/when-women-stopped-coding)